 END OF TOUR

 10 nights accomodation, all meals , park entry fees, Coober Pedy mine tour, Arkaroola Ridgetop tour, Big Red sunset tour

 Single room is an additional $1000.
 Single travellers must have single room and pay single supplement.

 1:00 PM Thu, Sat

 Returns to Adelaide at approx 6pm

-This Outback Australia tour departs on 10th and 25th Oct 2022 only, from Adelaide city only.
+In 2023, this Outback Australia tour departs on April 8th, April 20th, October 7th and October 21st, from Adelaide city only.
 You will be collected from our Adelaide city hotel pick ups at either the Hilton Hotel in Victoria Square or the Ibis Hotel on Grenfell Street, at approximately 1pm- please advise us which hotel you prefer.
 Drop offs are also only at these 2 hotels, due to coach parking availability.

 1L water bottle, per person,